connorsteph/connorsteph/README.md

 ---

 Pure exploration research is focused on developing and analysing algorithms which select which data to collect along with which option to recommend in order to return the best selection possible.
 There are many problem settings within this field (such as minimizing the samples required for a learner to be able guarantee a decision of a prescribed quality, or optimizing the quality of a decision given a fixed budget) as well as many measures of the quality of the selection returned.
 Alas all problem settings and objectives are not made equal in the eyes of a statistician running an experiment in a given real world situation.
-My thesis goes over state of the art results in many of the pure exploration settings, discussing their strengths and limitations.
-It also discusses work currently under double-blind review, so stay tuned.
+My thesis collates state of the art results in many of the pure exploration settings, discussing their strengths and limitations and also provides some new characterizations of the hardness of several pure exploration problems.

 <br><br><br><br><br><br><br><br>